oracle/terraform-provider-oci/website/docs/d/devops_deploy_environments.html.markdown

 	* `nsg_ids` - An array of network security group OCIDs.
 	* `subnet_id` - The OCID of the subnet where VNIC resources will be created for private endpoint.
 * `project_id` - The OCID of a project.
+* `security_attributes` - Security attributes to be added in to the deployment environment
 * `state` - The current state of the deployment environment.
 * `system_tags` - Usage of system tag keys.
 These predefined keys are scoped to namespaces.
 See [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"orcl-cloud.free-tier-retained": "true"}`
 * `time_created` - Time the deployment environment was created.
 Format defined by [RFC3339](https://datatracker.ietf.org/doc/html/rfc3339).